 - Helps out with chores, doesn’t have stereotypical gendered expectations

 - Pushes me to be a better version of myself and inspires me

-- Has a vision for the future which includes creating positive social impact with whatever they do
+- Has a vision for the future which includes creating positive social impact

 - Thoughtful and does things that show that they care

 - Knows how to have fun and makes me laugh

 If this sounds like you, or if you know of anyone who ticks off most of this list (I know it’s long, it can be a work in progress), hit me up! 😉